henkvancann/MOOC-trials/README.md

 ### Questions SeedTool - Blockchain Commons
 [Trial questions SeedTool](https://github.com/henkvancann/MOOC-trials/blob/master/quizSeedTool.md)

 These example questions are not easy questions.
 An exam like this, or test of you wish, is somewhere far down the road of a student that has already passed many tests before.
-It's kind of contradictory but the first questionaires, the one students will be confronted with the earliest, are the most delicate to make.
+It's kind of contradictory but the first questionaires, the one students will be confronted with the earliest, are the most delicate to create.
 The easiest part for us, is the creation of complex on-topic questions, that students will have to study and pass further down the road.

 Why are the easiest exams to pass the most delicate?
 Because 98% of the MOOC students will only see the first three lessons and exams.
 The abortion rate will be high.
 So therefore we'll stick to **complex** questions at the beginning, for they are low-hanging fruit for us and more matching with the language of crypto-key management experts.